charlourdes/spending-analyser/README.md

 OR

-if you have Git installed
+If you have Git installed

 ```bash
 git clone https://github.com/charlourdes/spending-analyser.git